-“Our home’s year-round style blends French and Nordic with rustic and feminine elements,” Cindy says.
+“Our home’s year-round style blends French Nordic with rustic and feminine elements,” she says.
 “Having a neutral palette of white makes it easy to incorporate splashes of red for the holidays.
-Adding neutral tones of brown blends nicely without changing our year-round style.”
+Adding natural tones of brown blends nicely without changing our year-round style.”

 Cindy’s tips for creating a whimsical winter theme:

 1. Simple crafting materials are all you need to add a festive touch to popular Christmas ornaments and decorations.
 Tie red, vintage seam binding or ribbon to vintage glass ornaments and hang them from a tension rod above a window.

 2. Incorporate elements from nature for an authentic flair.
 Use pinecones, bird nests and boughs of holly to dress up your mantel and tabletops for a fun and organic seasonal look.

 3. Display handmade pieces for a personal touch.
 Cindy’s burlap ruffle garland and linen rag wreaths create a unique winter aesthetic and cozy feel.

 4. If you prefer a less-traditional holiday color scheme, go monochromatic.
 In Cindy’s all-white, cottage-style home, she opts for touches of red matched with natural tones found in twigs, pinecones and burlap, which add warmth and depth.

 5. Scatter sentimental items.
 From vintage Christmas cards from years past to a favorite handmade piece, Cindy chooses to surround herself with items that she loves.
 “Collections of the same or similar items work well,” she says.
 “Each sentimental piece repeats a special memory that can be relived daily.”